MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 #### Query test file

 In addition to the extension file, Data Connector projects can have a query file (name.query.pq).
-This file can be used to run test queries within Visual Studio.
+This file can be used to run test queries within Visual Studio Code.
 The query evaluation will automatically include your extension code, without having to register your.pqx file, allowing you to call or test any shared functions in your extension code.

 The query file can contain a single expression (for example, `HelloWorld.Contents()`), a `let` expression (such as what Power Query would generate), or a section document.